The Contender (2000 film): Critical reception

-The Contender holds an overall approval rating of 76% on the review aggregator website Rotten Tomatoes based on 130 reviews, with an average rating of 6.7/10.
-The site's critical consensus reads, "The Contender wears its political heart on its sleeve, but strong performances and a solid screenplay help the end result add up to a gripping drama from either side of the aisle".
+The Contender holds an overall approval rating of 77% on the review aggregator website Rotten Tomatoes based on 132 reviews, with an average rating of 6.7/10.
+The site's critical consensus reads, "The Contender wears its political heart on its sleeve, but strong performances and a solid screenplay help the result add up to a gripping drama from either side of the aisle".
 On Metacritic, the film has a weighted average score of 59 out of 100 based on 35 critics, indicating "mixed or average reviews".

 Roger Ebert gave the film four stars out of four, calling it "one of those rare movies where you leave the theater having been surprised and entertained, and then start arguing".
 Emanuel Levy wrote in Variety that Lurie was improving as a director and screenwriter, but the film was "too obvious and verbose".
 Lisa Schwarzbaum gave the film a B− in Entertainment Weekly, saying Bridges emulated Bill Clinton in "charisma, charm, appetite", and that "The Contender booms and pontificates, full of bravado and that ineffable quality of the current political season, chutzpah", but "only pretends to be enlightened, liberal".
 Rolling Stone's Peter Travers called the film "a lively, entertaining ride" before descending into partisanship.
 In The Chicago Tribune, Michael Wilmington called it "a smart, tense political drama about presidential politics".
 Bob Graham of the San Francisco Chronicle praised Allen and Bridges.
 Stephen Hunter of The Washington Post wrote, "As entertainment of a tawdry but compelling sort, The Contender certainly delivers", but found Allen's character uninspiring.

 In 2003, critic J. Hoberman assessed the film to be a feminist attack on double standards, in which "unbridled female sexuality" is perceived as a threat to the system.
 Hoberman concluded then-Senator Hillary Clinton was more the contender than 2000 presidential candidate Al Gore, and that the film was "a prophecy of 2004".
 Author Harry Keyishian wrote the ending, in which it appears Laine will be confirmed despite her civic religion, is unrealistic, and "swelling music replaces logic and probability".
 M. Keith Booker called it "a surprisingly complex film", in which Runyon is a villain who stands by his principles, while Evans is heroic despite being "a savvy politician", a harder man than what the public sees.
 In 2009, Gary Susman of Entertainment Weekly named Evans as one of the 10 greatest fictional presidents.

 After viewing The Contender, actor Dustin Hoffman placed a telephone call to Oldman to commend his work in the film.